Scalable Optimal Power Management for Large-Scale Battery Energy Storage Systems: Introduction

 \subsection{Statement of Contributions}

 Departing from the literature, this paper proposes clustering-based optimization to achieve computationally efficient and scalable optimal power management for large-scale BESS.
 The key notion lies in grouping the cells of a BESS into clusters based on their characteristics, then performing inter-cluster power optimization, and finally running intra-cluster power allocation for individual cells.
-Centering around the notion, our main contribution are as follows:
+Centering around the notion, our main contribution are as follows.
 We develop a systematic design of a clustering-based power management approach.
 The approach, which is illustrated in Fig~\ref{Pipeline}, includes the following crucial elements. \begin{itemize} \item We leverage the $k$-means clustering method to partition the cells into clusters according to their SoC, temperature, and internal resistance.
 The cells within a cluster will share similar characteristics while differing distinctly from those in another cluster. \item We develop a representative electro-thermal model for each cluster to capture the cluster’s aggregated dynamics in SoC, temperature, and power loss in operation.
 Then, using the cluster models, we formulate and solve an optimal power management problem. \item Following the cluster-level optimization, we design three power split schemes to determine the power to be assigned for the cells within each cluster. \end{itemize}

 The proposed approach is hierarchical---it breaks down a large-scale optimal power management management problem into two levels, inter-cluster power optimization and intra-cluster power allocation.
 The subproblems at each level are considerably smaller in size and simpler in structure to allow fast computation, and the hierarchical design readily scales up to large BESS.
 Meanwhile, the clustering based on the cells' characteristics upholds the fidelity of the proposed approach in solving the original problem, thus ensuring the overall performance in power management.